containers/common/docs/containers.conf.5.md

 ## LIBPOD TABLE
 The `libpod` table contains configuration options used to set up a libpod runtime.

+**cgroup_check**=false
+CgroupCheck indicates the configuration has been rewritten after an upgrade to Fedora 31 to change the default OCI runtime for cgroupsv2.

 **cgroup_manager**="systemd"
   The cgroup management implementation used for the runtime.
 Supports `cgroupfs` and `systemd`.